-The Guild - The St. Philip Artists' Guild (SPAG) is comprised of a group of artists who share studio space within the Manice Lockwood Mansion on the grounds of St. Philip Church in Norwalk, CT.
+The Guild - The St. Philip Artists' Guild (SPAG) a group of artists dedicated to supporting each other's creative journey.
+Some of the artists share studio space within the Oakhill Mansion on the grounds of St. Philip Church in Norwalk, CT.

 SPAG debuted on September 27, 2008, with an exhibit by the five founding artists, Duvian Montoya, Dave Morico, Frank Chiappetta, Steve Bagnell and Ralph DiMarco.
-Since that initial event, membership has continued to increased and to include artists working in a variety of media.
+Since that initial event, membership has continued to increased and currently the group includes artists working in a variety of media.
 Some of the founding artists moved on to either new ventures or literally moved on out of state, as is the case with Frank Chiappetta and Steve Bagnell.
 When a new studio space becomes available, the current artist-members follow an application process to select and welcome new members.

 The artist-members share a desire to explore and hone their artistic skills and vision through independent projects, collaborative shows and community service projects.
 SPAG artists collaborate with local galleries and artists in presenting a number of exhibits and events.
 They have partnered with the St. Philip Youth Group in creating a 30-Hour Famine mural designed to call attention to the hunger-related diseases in many countries around the world.
 They have partnered with The Silk Touch, a local merchant, in hosting a fundraiser for the LilySarahGrace Fund, designed to raise funds for art programs in schools across the country.
 They also actively participate in the Arts and Environment Committee at St. Philip Church, a group that underscores the Church's various liturgical seasons and events though artistic installations.